Prachi088/job-portal/README.md

 |---|---|---|---|
 | GET | `/health` | No | Check if the server is running |

-Returns a simple 200 response — used by the frontend to verify backend connectivity before showing the app.
+Returns a simple 200 response — used by the frontend to verify backend connectivity before showing the app, and by Render's health monitoring.

 ---